Contrasting View (NASDAQ:VIEW) & Tecnoglass (NASDAQ:TGLS)

-View (NASDAQ:VIEW) and Tecnoglass (NASDAQ:TGLS) are both small-cap industrial products companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their risk, analyst recommendations, profitability, dividends, valuation, institutional ownership and earnings.
+View (NASDAQ:VIEW) and Tecnoglass (NASDAQ:TGLS) are both small-cap industrial products companies, but which is the better stock?
+We will compare the two businesses based on the strength of their risk, dividends, valuation, analyst recommendations, earnings, profitability and institutional ownership.

+43.5% of View shares are owned by institutional investors.
+Comparatively, 19.4% of Tecnoglass shares are owned by institutional investors.
+1.6% of Tecnoglass shares are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

 Valuation and Earnings